 Neha Singh: the new flagship shops are online

 Most online shops today are based on the same 25-year-old tile design.
 Neha Singh, founder and CEO of the e-commerce platform Obsess, wants to change this with her 360-degree online shops.
-She explains why investors thought this was worth USD 3.4 million in a video and at the GDI International Retail Summit.
+She explained why investors thought this was worth USD 3.4 million in a video and at the GDI International Retail Summit.

 We all know that humans are social beings.
 That’s why we seek interaction, not least when we go shopping.
 What has recently become very clear as a result of the coronavirus pandemic is that we need to find alternatives for times and situations when face-to-face contact isn’t possible.